 Leasehold improvements, machinery and equipment are initially recognized at their acquisition value.
-In the case of assets that require a substantial period for use, comprehensive financing cost incurred during the construction and installation of the same is capitalized.
+Those assets requiring a substantial period of time to get ready for their intended use, the acquisition (construction) cost includes: the acquisition cost of the asset and capitalized borrowing costs incurred during the acquisition period (construction and installation) of the asset.